Tricycle Calibration

 The state \(X\) of our problem is composed by the kinematic parameters and the sensor pose relative to the robot. $$ X = \left[ X_k \;|\; X_s \right] = \left[K_s \;\, K_t \;\, a \;\, \delta_s \;\, | \; {}^rT_s \right] \in \mathbb{R}^4 \times SE(2) $$ The euclidean parameterization of the state is the following: $$ \Delta_X = \left[ \Delta_{X_k} \;|\; \Delta_{X_s} \right] = \left[K_s \;\, K_t \;\, a \;\, \delta_s \;\, | \;\, {}^rx_s \;\, {}^ry_s \;\, {}^r\delta_{s}\right] \in \mathbb{R}^7 $$ Given that \(X\) is composed by a pose, which belongs to a manifold, we need to define the box-plus operator. $$ X \oplus \Delta_X = \Delta_X \cdot X $$

 The measurement \(Z\) is defined as the displacement of the sensor from the current instant to the next one.
-This value is computed starting from the global poses of the sensor given by the dataset.
-The definition of \(Z\) is the following: $$ Z = \left[ \Delta_s \right] \in SE(2) $$ Where the displacement is defined as: $$ \Delta_s = {}^wT_{s_i}^{-1} \cdot {}^wT_{s_{i+1}} $$ Since we are dealing again with a manifold object, we need to specify the implementation of the box-minus operator. $$ Z_1 \ominus Z_2 = Z_2^{-1} \cdot Z_1 $$
+This value is computed starting from the global pose of the sensor given by the dataset.
+The definition of \(Z\) is the following: $$ Z = \left[ \Delta_s \right] \in SE(2) $$ Where the displacement of the sensor is defined as: $$ \Delta_s = {}^wT_{s_i}^{-1} \cdot {}^wT_{s_{i+1}} $$ Since we are dealing again with a manifold object, we need to specify the implementation of the box-minus operator. $$ Z_1 \ominus Z_2 = Z_2^{-1} \cdot Z_1 $$ This operator will be used later in the definition of the error function.

-The prediction function is defined as how much the sensor moved from the last iteration based on the kinematic model that we have previously specified. $$ h(X) = {}^rT_{s}^{-1} \cdot \Delta_r \cdot {}^rT_{s} $$
+The prediction function is defined as how much the sensor moved from the last iteration based on the kinematic model that we have previously specified. $$ h(X, \, \Delta_r) = {}^rT_{s}^{-1} \cdot \Delta_r \cdot {}^rT_{s} $$ In the previous equation, \({}^rT_{s}\) is the relative pose of the sensor that we want to calibrate while \(\Delta_r\)is the infinitesimal movement of the robot from the current instant to the next one.

-4) Error and Jacobian Computation
+5) Error and Jacobian Computation

 6) Results

-The algorithm has been tested with different parameters, but the following one are the one that leads to a better solution of the problem.
+The algorithm has been tested with different parameters, but the best solution of the problem has been found with \(\text{max_iterations} = 10\) and \(\epsilon = 1^{-7}\).
 The following plots show the behavior of the error squared norm and the number of outliers over all the simulation.
 The error squared norm decrease rapidly like we expected, going towards zero.
 Inversely, The number of outliers increases at each iteration.
 The performance of the calibration procedure is shown by the following plot, where the green trajectory is the calibrated motion, whereas the blue one is the uncalibrated.
-Due to numeric approximation and residual errors we expect to have some overlap between the two trajectories.
+Due to numeric approximation and residual errors we expect to not have a complete overlap between the two trajectories.